-The Better Bins Plus: Go FOGO program is an initiative of the Government of Western Australia, delivered by the Waste Authority.
+The $20 million Better Bins Plus: Go FOGO program is an initiative of the Government of Western Australia, delivered by the Waste Authority.
 The program supports local governments to provide better practice three‑bin kerbside collection systems with a separate food organics and garden organics (FOGO) service.

-Better Bins Plus supports a headline commitment in Western Australia’s Waste avoidance and resource recovery strategy 2030 to roll out a consistent three‑bin kerbside collection system, which includes separation of food organics and garden organics from other waste categories, by all local governments in the Perth and Peel regions by 2025.
+Better Bins Plus supports a headline commitment in Western Australia’s Waste avoidance and resource recovery strategy 2030 (waste strategy) to roll out a consistent three‑bin kerbside collection system, which includes separation of FOGO from other waste categories, by all local governments in the Perth and Peel regions by 2025.

 The Waste Authority’s Better practice FOGO kerbside collection guidelines describe better practice three‑bin kerbside collection services, including mobile garbage bins, kitchen caddies and liners, complementary measures and actions to support markets for FOGO-derived materials.
-Better Bins Plus provides funding to local governments that deliver kerbside services consistent with the FOGO collection guidelines.
+Better Bins Plus provides funding to local governments that deliver kerbside services consistent with the guidelines.

 Better Bins Plus funding is accessible to all local governments in Western Australia.